Native Americans in the United States: Art

 The Iroquois, living around the Great Lakes and extending east and north, used strings or belts called wampum that served a dual function: the knots and beaded designs mnemonically chronicled tribal stories and legends, and served as a medium of exchange and unit of measure.
 The keepers of the articles were seen as tribal dignitaries.

 Pueblo peoples crafted impressive items associated with their religious ceremonies.
 Kachina dancers wore elaborately painted and decorated masks as they ritually impersonated ancestral spirits.
 Pueblo people are noted for high-quality pottery, often with geometric designs and floral, animal and bird motifs.
-Sculpture was not highly developed, but carved stone and wood fetishes were made for religious use.
-Superior weaving, embroidered decorations, and rich dyes characterized the textile arts.
+Carved stone and wood fetishes were made for religious use.
+Superior weaving, embroidered decorations, and rich dyes characterized their textile arts.
 Turquoise and shell jewelry were created, as were formalized pictorial arts.

 Navajo spirituality focused on the maintenance of a harmonious relationship with the spirit world, often achieved by ceremonial acts, usually incorporating sandpainting.
 For the Navajo, sand painting is not just a representational object, but a spiritual entity with a life of its own, which helped the patient at the center of the ceremony re-establish a connection with the life force.
 These sand creations were erased at the end of the healing ceremony.

 It has been estimated that the Native American arts and crafts industry brings in a billion USD in gross sales annually.
 Native American art comprises a major category in the world art collection.
 Native American contributions include pottery, paintings, jewellery, weavings, sculpture, basketry, and carvings.
-Franklin Gritts was a Cherokee artist who taught students from many tribes at Haskell Institute (now Haskell Indian Nations University) in the 1940s, the Golden Age of Native American painters.
-The integrity of certain Native American artworks is protected by the Indian Arts and Crafts Act of 1990, which prohibits the representation of art as Native American, when it is not the product of an enrolled Native American artist.
+The integrity of certain Native American artworks is protected by the Indian Arts and Crafts Act of 1990, which prohibits the representation of art as Native American when it is not the product of an enrolled Native American artist.
 Gail Sheffield and others claim this has had "the unintended consequence of sanctioning discrimination against Native Americans whose tribal affiliation was not officially recognized".
 Artists such as Jeanne Rorex Bridges (Echota Cherokee), who was not enrolled, ran the risk of fines or imprisonment if they sold their art while affirming their heritage.

+Notable Native American artists include Franklin Gritts, a Cherokee artist who taught students from many tribes at Haskell Institute (now Haskell Indian Nations University) in the 1940s, the Golden Age of Native American painters.